BowlerHatLLC/asconfigc/README.md

 	The password used when signing and packaging an Adobe AIR application.
 If not specified, prompts for the password.

-* `--unpackage-anes`

-	Unpackage native extensions to the output directory when creating a debug build for the Adobe AIR simulator.

 * `--clean`

 	Clean the output directory.
 Will not build the project.

+* `--unpackage-anes`

+	(Advanced) Unpackage native extensions to the output directory when creating a debug build for the Adobe AIR simulator.

+* `--verbose`

+	(Advanced) Displays more detailed output, including the full set of options passed to all programs.

+* `--jvmargs`

+	(Advanced) Pass additional options to the Java Virtual Machine when running the compiler.

 * `-h` or `--help`